back to guides

 Every weekday at 7am the assistant looks at the previous day's data and emails a summary to a distribution list.

-- This has a name.
+• This has a name.
 It runs on a schedule.
 Its configuration (which bot, which instructions, which contact to attribute it to) is consistent across runs.

 Model it as a task with a schedule of 0 7 * * 1-5.
 Let the schedule drive normal runs.
 Expose a small admin button that calls /task/{id}/trigger for the case where someone needs to regenerate the summary on demand.
 The endpoint that produces the actual completion is internal to the task workflow; you never call /conversation/dispatch directly for this.

-Example 3: a long-running analysis triggered from a webhook
+Example 3: a long-running document analysis

 Common Pitfalls